Visit the Art Museum: Orari e Biglietti

 Download the Guide in the format CAA (only available in Italian)

-Available from fall 2023
+Available from spring 2024

 A tactile museum visit for the sight-impaired, designed with the Istituto dei Ciechi di Milano (Institute for the Blind of Milan), reproduces a series of artefacts in 3D while also providing a guide in braille.